 Yes, if you itemize your deductions on your tax return.
 Gifts over $250 are acknowledged with a receipt for tax purposes.

 Can I designate some of my gift to other charitable organizations?

-How much of the money raised by Berkshire United Way actually gets to the people who need help?
+How much of the money raised by Berkshire United Way goes to overhead expense?

 Who decides where my contribution goes?

 People just like you decide where your money is invested.
-Every year Berkshire United Way broadly solicits volunteers from the community.
+Every year Berkshire United Way solicits a broad range of volunteers from the community.
 Approximately 75 individuals are trained to participate in a structured assessment process that ensures funded programs adequately address community goals, ongoing measures and program outcomes.
 All volunteers are required to sign a confidentiality agreement and disclose any potential conflicts of interest to maintain integrity to the process.
-To learn more about volunteer opportunities, go to www.berkshireunitedway.org and click on "Volunteer."
+To learn more about volunteer opportunities, go to please visit the volunteer section of our website.

 Does Berkshire United Way serve my town?

-Berkshire United Way invests in programs that serve 26 communities in central and southern Berkshire County and directly impact nearly 19,000 participants.
-It's likely someone you know or perhaps even someone in your family has benefited from one or more of programs and strategies we've invested in.
+Berkshire United Way serves 26 communities in central and southern Berkshire County, which are reflected on our service area map.
+It’s likely someone you know or perhaps even someone in your family has benefited from one or more of programs and strategies we've invested in.